PAP0/Linx-Game/README.md

 *If you want more information about the game I recommend going to our [Wiki](https://github.com/Bjornraaf/Linx-Game/wiki/Functional-Design) or [Functional Design](https://github.com/Bjornraaf/Linx-Game/wiki/Functional-Design).*

+# Engine
+We decided to make our game in Unity, since our team is experienced in it

+The version we use in unity is: 2021.3.18f1 LTS

 # Produced Game Elements

 Bjorn Ravensbergen: